“All the specs you want in a streaming stick, with the price to match.”

 Are there any alternatives?

-Or if you want more power and a simpler experience — something that’s going to last for far more years than you might expect — then check out the newest Android TV may be the way to go..
-Or if Apple just isn’t your thing, then and
+Or if you want more power and a simpler experience — something that’s going to last for far more years than you might expect — then check out the newest Apple TV 4K.
+Or if Apple just isn’t your thing, then Nvidia Shield and Android TV may be the way to go.

 Basically, if it plugs into a TV, it’s an alternative.
 Dealer’s choice.